7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 10/exercise_1.md

 and make sure the names of your test functions end in `_test` (eunit automatically exports the test functions for you).
 That feature of eunit comes in handy in this exercise.

 The book uses the old "suffix rules" in the makefile, which have been replaced by "pattern rules".
-Here is a modern interpretation:
+I put a modern interpretation of a basic makefile with explanations in the Chapter 10 directory.
+Here is that makefile modified to run tests:

 ```makefile
 modules = a b